 My Personal Life

-I have been married to my amazing wife, Carol, for over twenty-five years.
+I have been married to my amazing wife, Carol, for over thirty years.
 We have two daughters and two sons and we live directly outside of Memphis, Tennessee.

 In my free time, I enjoy reading, playing card games, watching college football (Go Yellow Jackets!) and listening to smooth jazz.